 Times are changing, and the new generations entering the workforce are staying fewer years with their current employers.
-According to data from the Bureau of Labor Statistics (BLS), workers ages 55-64 stay with employers an average of 10 years.
+According to data from the Bureau of Labor Statistics (BLS), workers ages 55-64 stay with employers for an average of 10 years.

-Looking to incorporate robotics solutions into your business?
+Are you looking to incorporate robotics solutions into your business?
 Discuss your robotics solution with Motion Ai today.